SandervWickeren/PictureSwipe/REPORT.md

 to remove that tab and add a single button in the ActionBar.
 The account tab hadn't any feautres beside logging in / out, so why bother giving it its own tab?

-Another example that I should have thought of before instead of the last days, is to make the app a lot more userfriendlier.
+Another example that I should have thought of before instead of the last days, is to make the app a lot more user-friendlier.
 At this point things work, but it misses some motivation for the user.
 Instead of selecting an album using the gallery, I want it to give it its own screen containing a list with albums, and behind that a percentage, so the user knows how far he/she is in the album.
 The same for the swipe element, when you show the user a progressbar, he or she 'll probably be much more motivated to finish the